 Acknowledgements List of Illustrations Notes on the Editors Notes on the Contributors

-It is anticipated that the main audience for the book will be historians of art, science, culture and literature working within the period 1500–1800.
-The book will also provide useful texts for undergraduate and postgraduate teaching.
+Historians of art, science, culture and literature working within the period 1500–1800.
+The book provides useful texts for undergraduate and postgraduate teaching.
 Keywords: al vivo, au vif, nach dem Leben, naer het leven, naer 't leven, realism, naturalism, portrayal, counterfeit, epistemological image, living presence, reproduction, cast, imitation, botanical illustration, anatomy, polychrome sculpture, early modern, nature, knowledge.